Bhooter Bhabishyat

 Bhooter Bhabishyat (ভূতের ভবিষ্যৎ Future of the ghost) is a 2012 Indian Bengali ghost comedy film directed by Anik Dutta.
 The film became one of the biggest hits of 2012 among the Bengali films.
-It is a film with supernatural element.
+It is a film with a supernatural element.
 It is the directorial debut of Anik Dutta.
 It was well received by various critics for its direction, and storyline.

 Plot

 Ayan Sengupta, an ad director, visits a palace-like house for shooting his new ad.
 His dream is to make a movie but he doesn't have enough money.
 A man named Biplab Dasgupta, whom Ayan encounters in the house, narrates a story to him.
-The story is about an old decrepit house called the Chowdury Mansion, which was haunted by the spirit of its last owner, before other wandering ghosts settled down.
+The story is about an old decrepit house called the Chowdhury Mansion, which was haunted by the spirit of its last owner, before other wandering ghosts settled down.

-A shooting of a movie named 'Antarjash' was happening where Madhumita Sanyal, the lead actress, lost consciousness while she gave shot.
+A shooting of a movie named 'Antarjash' was happening where Madhumita Sanyal, the lead actress, lost consciousness during a shooting.
 When she regained consciousness, she said that she saw the reflection of a unknown woman in the mirror.